themathiou/themathiou/README.md

 ### Hi there.
 I'm Theodore.
 Friends call me 'Mathiou'.

-So, I am from Greece.
-I love books, travel, sun, sea and nature.
+I am from Greece.
+I love 📖, 🗺, ☀️, 🌊, 🏄🏻‍♂️, ⛺️.
-I also love coding and athletics.
+I also love coding (obviously) and athletics.
 Thus, other than my full time job (currently software engineer on travel industry), I spend my time trying to build something meaningful for the track and field community (till now I have fail greatly 😅).
 Also, trying to play around with new technologies (latest things Tensorflow, GraphQL)